canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 From the menu, choose the ``Clone a Repository`` option.

-Now insert this repository address ``https://github.com/canonical/kubeflow-examples.git``.
+Now insert this repository address ``https://github.com/canonical/charmed-kubeflow-uats.git``.

-This will clone a whole ``kubeflow-examples`` repository onto the notebook server.
+This will clone a whole ``charmed-kubeflow-uats`` repository onto the notebook server.
 The cloned repository will be a folder on the server, with the same name as the remote repository.
-Go inside the folder and after that, choose the ``mlflow-v2-examples`` sub-folder.
+Go inside the folder and after that, choose the ``tests/notebooks`` sub-folder.

-There you will find two notebooks:
+There you will find following folders:

-- ``notebook-example.ipynb``: demonstrates how to talk to MLflow from inside a notebook.
-The example uses a simple classifier which is stored in the MLflow registry.
+- ``mlflow-kserve``: demonstrates how to talk to MLflow and KServe from inside a notebook.
+This example will train a simple ML model, store it in MLflow, deploy it with KServe from MLflow and run inference.
+- ``mlflow-minio``: demonstrates how to talk to MinIO from inside a notebook.
+This example shows how you can use mounted MinIO secrets to talk to MinIO object store.
-- ``pipeline-example.ipynb``: demonstrates how to talk to MLflow from a Kubeflow pipeline.
-The example creates and executes a three-step Kubeflow pipeline with the last step writing a model object to the MLflow registry.
+- ``mlflow``: demonstrates how to talk to MLflow from inside a notebook.
+The example uses a simple regressor which is stored in the MLflow registry.

 Go ahead, try those notebooks out for yourself!
 You can run them cell by cell using the run button, or all at once using the double chevron `>>`.

-.. note:: If you get an error in the Notebooks related to ``sklearn``, try replacing ``sklearn`` with ``scikit-learn``.
-See `here <https://github.com/canonical/kubeflow-examples/issues/34>`_ for more details.